 Erasmus University Rotterdam’s Executive Board is investing in a sustainable and future-proof Woudestein Campus under the slogan ‘Building new perspectives’.
 One such ‘perspective’ is a new multipurpose educational building to be built next to the Polak Building.

 It will be six storeys high and state-of-the-art in terms of sustainability and circularity.
 One of its unique features will be a revolutionary new ventilation system, using wind and solar energy.
-Ultimately, the new multipurpose educational building will house lecture halls, teaching rooms, workspace for the Erasmus Magazine, a public café, a lounge area, a quiet centre and plenty of study space for around 3,000 students from various faculties.
+Ultimately, the new multipurpose educational building will house lecture halls, teaching rooms, a lounge area and plenty of study space for around 3,000 students from various faculties.
 The building should be in use by the academic year 2022-2023.

 Circularity & sustainability